xnmeet/react-scan/README.md

 React Scan helps you identify these issues by automatically detecting and highlighting renders that cause performance issues.
 Now, instead of guessing, you can see exactly which components you need to fix.

-> Want to automatically fix these issues?
-Check out [Million Lint](https://million.dev)!
+> Want monitor issues in production?
+Check out [React Scan Monitoring](https://react-scan.com/monitoring)!

 ### FAQ